chozelinek/sacoco/tutorial.md

 1. We will visualize and analyse the data with CQPweb/R.
 1. We will describe very briefly our corpus with CQPweb/R.

-If you want to follow along, you will need to get a user for our [CQPweb installation](https://fedora.clarin-d.uni-saarland.de/cqpweb).
+If you want to reproduce every step that we will show you below, you will need to get a user for our [CQPweb installation](https://fedora.clarin-d.uni-saarland.de/cqpweb).

 Go to this [URL](https://fedora.clarin-d.uni-saarland.de/cqpweb/usr/?thisQ=create&uT=y) to create a new account.
-Follow the instructions and in a few minutes you will have access to SaCoCo.
+Follow the instructions, and you will have access to SaCoCo in a few minutes.

 ## Research question